 This study was conducted by W. Michael Nelson III Ph.
-D, Professor and Chair of The Department of Psychology, with support from Elizabeth L. Bronsil, Director of the Xavier University Teacher Education Program.
-The study was designed and directed on the campus of Xavier University in Cincinnati, Ohio and utilized 125 preschool and primary grade children enrolled in the University's Montessori Program.
+D, Professor and Chair of The Department of Psychology, with support from Elizabeth L. Bronsil, Director of the Xavier University Teacher Education L. Bronsil, Director of the Xavier University Teacher Education Program.
+The study was designed and directed on the campus of Xavier University in Cincinnati, Ohio and utilized the one hundred and twenty-five (125) preschool and primary grade children enrolled in the University's Montessori Program.
 The socioeconomic background of the 2 to 8 year old children studied included lower, middle, and upper income families and an equitable distribution by race, age and sex.